RexJaeschke/user-documentation/guides/hack/02-generics/03-constraints.md

 A generic type-constraint indicates a requirement that a type must fulfill in order to be accepted as a type argument for a given type parameter.
 (For example, it might have to be a given class type or a subtype of that class type, or it might have to implement a given interface.)

-Consider the following example in which class `Complex` has one type parameter, `T`, and that has a constraint:
+Consider the following example in which class `Complex` has one type parameter, `T`, and that has a constraint, `num`:

 ```hack
 class Complex<T as num> {